 Retirement Planning for NJ Small Business Owners

 Retirement plan services for NJ self-employed individuals and small business owners include plan selection analysis (SEP-IRA vs. Solo 401(k) vs. SIMPLE IRA vs. defined benefit), NJ-specific tax treatment review, contribution optimization, and plan setup coordination.
-Monaco CPA handles retirement plan analysis for S-corp owners, LLC members, sole proprietors, and partnerships across New Jersey.
+This service covers retirement plan analysis for S-corp owners, LLC members, sole proprietors, and partnerships in New Jersey.

-Monaco CPA helps S-corp owners, self-employed individuals, LLC members, and small business owners select, model, and set up the right retirement plan.
-I handle the tax analysis so you can make an informed decision — not just go with whatever your broker recommends.
+This service covers S-corp owners, self-employed individuals, LLC members, and small business owners selecting, modeling, and setting up the right retirement plan.
+A thorough tax analysis supports an informed decision, rather than defaulting to whatever a broker recommends.

 What's Included